Jakub Stolarczyk: Loan to Hartlepool United

 On 23 January, he joined EFL League Two club Hartlepool United on loan until the end of the season.
 On 4 February, he was chosen over fellow goalkeeper Ben Killip and made his club debut for Hartlepool in a 1–0 away win over Doncaster Rovers in the league.

 Return to Leicester City

 Jakub Stolarczyk warming up before the Leicester City’s match against Charlton Athletic.

 On 9 August 2023, Stolarczyk made his Leicester City senior debut in a 2–0 away win against Burton Albion in the first round of the EFL Cup.
 He made his league debut in the EFL Championship three days later in a 1–0 away win against Huddersfield Town.
 In March 2024, Stolarczyk played for Leicester in their FA Cup quarter-final away defeat to Chelsea and saved a first half penalty from Raheem Sterling.

 In July 2024, it was announced that he would be sidelined for up to six months due to an ankle injury.
 On 27 December 2024, Stolarczyk made his Premier League debut in a 3–1 away loss against Liverpool.

+At the start of the 2025–26 season, Stolarczyk was handed the number one shirt at Leicester.

+Following a knee injury sustained in September 2026, Stolarczyk was ruled out for the rest of the 2026–27 season.